annoor98/ense-400-capstone/README.md

 # Mirror++

-A smart mirror that functions using gestures to navigate its user interface.
-It will extend the functions of smart devices that currently exist and use gestures to manipulate commands and perform tasks.
+A smart mirror aimed toward people with different forms and levels of disabilities.
+It performs operations based on gestures and voice control, depending on user preference.
+It also extends functions already available on smart devices and makes them more accessible.
+Mirror++ is also able to automate existing IoT devices like lights and outlets.

 #### Maintained by Qurrat and Annoor